 If you are experiencing difficulty in making ends meet, you are not alone.
 UMass is committed to supporting students experiencing basic needs insecurity including food and housing through a number of on-campus programs and off-campus partnerships.
 In addition, the Dean of Students Office has formed the Food Security Working Group, a multi-disciplinary team which meets regularly to discuss food insecurity, identify root causes, and implement solutions.

 The Dean of Students office has two programs to combat the impact of unexpected financial emergencies on academic success.

 - Short Term Loans: Up to $500 for undergraduates and up to $1000 for graduate students (repayment within the established due date, typically 30 days - can be extended on case-by-base basis)

 - Microgrants: Up to $500 for unexpected/isolated financial emergency.
 See application for more specific eligibility criteria.

 Student Care Supply Closet

-The Dean of Students Office offers a free supply closet for personal care and household items, such as shampoo and conditioner, soap and body wash, toothpaste and toothbrushes, paper products, cleaning products, items for students with children, pads and tampons, and hair products for natural hair.
+The Dean of Students Office offers a free supply closet to help supplement personal care and household item needs, such as shampoo and conditioner, soap and body wash, toothpaste and toothbrushes, paper products, cleaning products, items for students with children, pads and tampons, and hair products for natural hair.

 There are a number of on and off-campus programs designed to support student food security, which include: